 What you see in your feed is based on signals that you and your colleagues send when you work in Microsoft 365.
 Here are some examples of content you might see.

-When someone you work with or who’s relevant to you update documents or files that are stored in OneDrive or SharePoint, these documents may appear in your feed if you have access to the documents, or they have been shared with you or a group you’re member of. -
+When someone you work with or who’s relevant to you update documents or files that are stored in OneDrive or SharePoint, these documents may appear in your feed if you have access to them or if they've been shared with you or a group you’re a member of.

-When you get requests from your colleagues in email or in Teams, make commitments, or make a request to your colleagues, this can show up in your feed as a suggested task. -
+When you get requests from your colleagues by email or Teams, make commitments, or make a request to your colleagues, this may show up in your feed as a suggested task.

-If your organization has enabled LinkedIn information in apps and services and you have connected your work or school account with your LinkedIn account, the following LinkedIn information can show up in the feed:-
+If your organization has enabled LinkedIn information in apps and services and you have connected your work or school account with your LinkedIn account, the following LinkedIn information may show up in the feed:

 Note: LinkedIn information in Microsoft 365 apps is subject to LinkedIn visibility settings.
 Learn more about LinkedIn in Microsoft apps.